zoharsf/ArgusInterview/README.md

 * Deploy jar file to target machine.
 * Create config\application.properties in the same library as the jar file.
 * Add a new property to the application.properties file: "application.neighbor.ip=<other host>".
-* The property should store the ip address or hostname of the other service.
+* The property should store the ip address or hostname of the other machine running the service.
 * Run in command line (replace <PATH_TO_JAR> with the full path to the located jar filew from the previous bullet):
 ```
 java -jar <PATH_TO_JAR>